You want to close deals. You’re trying everything possible right now and you want to know how to up your B2B email marketing game.

 That’s why you’re here.

 Throw all of the B2C email marketing tactics you know out of the window — they are, for the most part, a waste of time for B2B companies.
+If you’re a company trying to generate more commercial roofing leads, your emails will be different from one trying to generate more residential roofing leads.
 With B2B there are two things that matter more than anything else:

 - Target the right audience.